 An experienced criminal lawyer fighting for your rights

+Have you been accused in the death of another human being?
 If you have been investigated, arrested, and charged with murder or manslaughter or related charges in Texas, you need an experienced criminal defense lawyer on your side.

+Have you been accused of murder?
 If you want justice, then you will have to fight for it and present your case in the best possible light.
 The other side wants to win, if you have been charged with a crime in Texas, you need an experienced criminal defense lawyer on your side.
 Attorney Wayne Goralski will fight to defend the rights of his clients.
 He has built his reputation on getting results.
 Lawyer Wayne “Roger” Goralski has achieved multiple pre-trial dismissals in criminal cases.
 He is intimately familiar with all facets of the Texas criminal justice system, and has the criminal defense knowledge and skill to make sure you understand your legal options and to guide you through the criminal legal process.

 Attorney Wayne Roger Goralski is a Houston-based attorney, working as a criminal defense lawyer and handling civil litigation cases, has more than 27 years of experience as a former criminal justice professional with the Houston Police Department.
 As a criminal defense lawyer Wayne Goralski understands how to deconstruct a criminal case, and build your defense case, so that you can assert the best criminal defense.
 Wayne has been trained and has completed legal review of Criminal Homicide Investigations as an police investigator for the Houston Police Department.
 Wayne is now honorably retired and practicing law as the owner of his own law office.
 Wayne Goralski spent 10 years working the streets of Houston as a Supervisor and a Police Officer, and 17 additional years as a Squad and Division Commander.
 Wayne Goralski worked for several years as the Supervising Staff Attorney, in the Chief’s Command for the Chief of Police.
 Wayne Goralski has been a licensed Texas attorney for 17 years, since 1997.